Tareq-Zeyad/01b-Learning-Markdown-/401.md/READ41.md

 2. **Deploy to Vercel**
 The easiest way to deploy Next.js to production is to use the Vercel platform developed by the creators of Next.js.

-Vercel is a serverless platform for static and hybrid applications built to integrate with your headless content, commerce, or database.
-We make it easy for frontend teams to develop, preview, and ship delightful user experiences, where performance is the default.
-You can start using it for free — no credit card required

-Then, import your nextjs-blog repository on Vercel.
-You can do so from here: https://vercel.com/import/git.

-You’ll need to Install Vercel for GitHub.
-You can give it access to All Repositories.
-Once you’ve installed Vercel, import nextjs-blog.